 Nomadic Matt has, for a long time, been one of my favourite travel bloggers.
 In fact, he was one of the first travel bloggers that I stumbled across, before I even knew what travel blogging was!
 His in-depth guides have helped me out no end when I’ve been planning trips, and he’s one of the bloggers I turn to first if I want to know more about travelling somewhere new.

-I haven’t always agreed with Nomadic Matt’s opinions (Krakow is overrated, really?!), as is to be expected.
+I haven’t always agreed with Nomadic Matt’s opinions, as is to be expected.
 The world would be a boring place if we all agreed, and all that jazz.
 However, I’ve always seen merit in what he argues, and even if my opinion differs slightly, I never totally disagree with what he says.

 Until, that is, I read one of his recent articles, titled ‘I Still F*ing Hate Koh Phi Phi.’

 In a nutshell (in case the title doesn’t make it clear enough), Nomadic Matt and Koh Phi Phi don’t get along.
 He sees it as overdeveloped, overcrowded and overrated (to put it mildly).
 After a scathing commentary on everything ‘wrong’ with Koh Phi Phi, Matt ends the article by advising readers to ‘please avoid this hellhole.’